ncsa/oa4mp/README.md

 1. compile and install OA4MP locally using just maven
 2. do the entire build with artifacts which may then be released (typically on GitHub)
-3. compile and install with maven, then deploy to Sonatype to be used as depedencies by other prjects
+3. compile and install with maven, then deploy to Sonatype to be used as depedencies by other projects

 ## Required environment variables

-There are a few environment variables youo should define before doing anything.
+There are a few environment variables you should define before doing anything.
 These are used everywhere.

 * NCSA_DEV_INPUT - the root for the sources
-* NCSA_DEV_OUTPUT - where any created artifacts gor
+* NCSA_DEV_OUTPUT - where any created artifacts go
-* JAVA_HOME - this is required by maven or it won't know where to find teh javadoc tools
+* JAVA_HOME - this is required by maven or it won't know where to find the javadoc tools

 # Building by the numbers